CoppolaFrancesco/CADD-workflow/Docs/documentations.md

 python additional-descriptor.py
 ```

 This file is going to create the final table `candidates.csv`.
 In this table, we will include many descriptors that can be extremely useful for understanding the final candidate molecules.
+While [DeepChem](https://deepchem.io/tutorials/the-basic-tools-of-the-deep-life-sciences/) is useful for predicting various ADMET properties, I will focus on RDKit properties instead.

 Let's begin with the analysis of Lipinski's Rule of Five, which is a fundamental principle in drug discovery used to predict oral bioavailability based on four key molecular properties: